-If you are new to interim management, there is also a good chance that you have not attended an interview for a long time.
-It is important to remember that the skillsets needed for an interim appointment is very different to a permanent appointment, so don’t make the mistake of expecting the interviewer to just spend their time drilling down into your CV.
+If you are new to interim management, there is also a good chance that you have not attended an interview for a while!
+It is important to remember that the skillsets needed for an interim appointment are very different to a permanent appointment, so don’t make the mistake of expecting the interviewer to just spend their time drilling down into your CV.

 Use story-telling to convey the impact you had or the results you achieved rather than your career overview.
 There are a number or traits unique to being a successful interim manager and ensure you are using examples where you have demonstrated the following: